Article

 When you’d like to see more examples of grid-based design, check out our article about Angular Material design layout.

-Five useful tips for working with grids
+• And here are five useful tips for working with grids design:

-• Keep in mind the screen size.
+1. Keep in mind the screen size.
 In responsive design, it is important to be able to adjust your grids to different screen sizes.
 For example, the number of columns in the grid is different for mobile, tablet, and desktop screens.
 Usually, it is four columns for mobile, an eight-column grid for tablet, and twelve columns for desktop.

-• Gutters matter.
+2. Gutters matter.
 The screen size also determines the size of the gutters.
 Smaller gutters look better on mobile screens and for web screens, you can use a little more space between columns.
 Avoid big gaps in modular grids.

 Too big gutters in modular grid layout are rather a bad idea